Single branch of chiral Majorana modes from doubly degenerate Fermi surfaces

 \section{Abstract}

-Majorana fermions are often proposed to be realized by first singling out a single non-degenerate Fermi surface in spin-orbit coupled systems, and then imposing boundaries or defects.
-We take a different route starting with two degenerate Fermi surfaces without spin-orbit coupling.
-By the method of ``boundary of boundary", both the zero energy Majorana modes and the dispersive chiral ones are formed in superconducting systems with the mixed $p\pm is$ pairings.
-Their surfaces develop spontaneous magnetizations with directions determined by the boundary orientations and the phase difference between the $p$ and $s$-component gap functions.
-Along the magnetic domain walls on the surface, the chiral Majorana modes propagate unidirectionally, which can be controlled by external magnetic fields.
-The surface magnetization is a magneto-electric effect which can be analyzed based on the Ginzburg-Landau free energy analysis.
+Majorana fermions are often proposed to be realized by first singling out one Fermi surface without spin degeneracy via spin-orbit coupling, and then imposing boundaries or defects.
+In this work, we take a different route starting with two degenerate Fermi surfaces without spin-orbit coupling, and show that by the method of ``kink on boundary", the dispersive chiral Majorana fermions can be realized in superconducting systems with $p\pm is$ pairings.
+The surfaces of these systems develop spontaneous magnetizations whose directions are determined by the boundary orientations and the phase difference between the $p$ and $s$-component gap functions.
+Along the magnetic domain walls on the surface, there exist chiral Majorana fermions propagating unidirectionally, which can be conveniently dragged and controlled by external magnetic fields.
+Furthermore, the surface magnetization is shown to be a magnetoelectric effect based on a Ginzburg-Landau free energy analysis.
 We also discuss how to use the proximity effects to realize chiral Majorana fermions by performing the ``kink on boundary" method.

 Majorana fermions are their own anti-particles which were first introduced to high energy physics \cite{Majorana1937}.
 In the past decade, they have been intensively investigated in the context of condensed matter physics \cite{Nayak2008}.
-The braiding of Majorana particles exhibits non-Abelian statistics \cite{MooreRead1991,Nayak1996,Ivanov2001,Stern2004}, which is distinct from the usual Fermi and Bose statistics.
-The braiding and fusion rules can be applied for quantum computations \cite{Kitaev2003,Kitaev2006,Stone2006,Alicea2011,Halperin2012}.
-The topological nature of Majorana modes makes the brading and fusion robust from the decoherence process which is detrimental to the realization of quantum computers.
+The braiding of Majorana particles exhibits non-Abelian statistics \cite{MooreRead1991,Nayak1996,Ivanov2001,Stern2004}, which is distinct from the usual Fermi and Bose statistics and can be applied for quantum computations \cite{Kitaev2003,Kitaev2006,Stone2006,Alicea2011,Halperin2012}.
+The topological nature of Majorana modes makes the brading and fusion operations robust from the decoherence processes which are detrimental to the realization of quantum computers.